borntofrappe/game-development/04 Match Three/Swap 0/README.md

-With this static update, render a grid of tiles.
+Render a static grid of tiles.

 ## Quads